Prerequisites: ENGL 110

 Tentative Course Outline

 A: Course Intro and Ch.
-1 ; overview; optional: Hume "Of the Standard of Taste";
+1 ; overview; Hume "Of the Standard of Taste";

 B: Fleming Ch.
-1; Matthews and Platt (Text from Code of Hammurabi and the goddess's advance and the Flood Story Epic of Gilgamesh)
+1; Matthews and Platt (Selections from Code of Hammurabi and the goddess's advance and the Flood Story Epic of Gilgamesh)

 C Fleming Ch.
 1; Matthews and Platt (Selections from Dispute of a Man

-with His Soul, Great Hymn to the Aten, Selections from the Iliad)
+with His Soul, Great Hymn to the Aten, Selections from the Iliad); Recommended: Ch.
+1 of Staying Alive: The Varieties of Immortality

 D: Fleming Ch.
 2; Matthews and Platt (Pericles's Funeral Oration from History of